 - a.
 Percent ratio of test (i.e., carbamazepine or itraconazole in combination with nirmatrelvir/ritonavir)/reference (i.e., nirmatrelvir/ritonavir alone). - b.
-For carbamazepine, $AUC=AUC{inf'}$ for itraconazole, $AUC=AUC{tau}$. - c.
+For carbamazepine, AUC=AUC{inf}, for itraconazole, AUC=AUC{tau}. - c.
 Carbamazepine titrated up to 300 mg twice daily on Day 8 through Day 15 (e.g., 100 mg twice daily on Day 1 through Day 3 and 200 mg twice daily on Day 4 through Day 7).

-The effects of co-administration of PAXLOVID with midazolam (CYP3A4 substrate) or dabigatran (P-gp substrate) on the midazolam and dabigatran AUC and Cmax, respectively, are summarized in Table 6.
+The effects of co-administration of PAXLOVID with midazolam (CYP3A4 substrate), dabigatran (P-gp substrate), or rosuvastatin (OATP1B1 substrate) on the midazolam, dabigatran, and rosuvastatin AUC{inf} and C{max} , respectively, are summarized in Table 6.